andrew/ultimate-awesome/README.md

 - [awesome-image-tools](https://github.com/underwatervideo/awesome-image-tools) - A community driven list of useful tools for marine image and video analysis.
 - [react-awesome](https://github.com/wellyal/react-awesome) - A set of links of my experience learning react on a real project.
 - [awesome-holochain](https://github.com/wimpheling/awesome-holochain) -  ♓️ ‏A curated list of awesome Holochain resources.
+- [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.
 - [awesome-startup-saas-tools](https://github.com/yuzebin/awesome-startup-saas-tools) - Awesome-startup-saas-tools.
 - [awesome-volatility](https://github.com/ZarKyo/awesome-volatility) - A curated list of ressources for Volatility 2 & 3.
 - [awesome-ml-for-systems](https://github.com/AgrawalAmey/awesome-ml-for-systems) - 📖 A curated list of resources dedicated to Machine Learning for Systems research.